enigmaiiiiiiii/Learning-Record-Write-By-Obsidian/sorted/javascript/javascript-commonjs-module.md

 * [exports Object](#exports-object)
 * [import](#import)

-## what is this
+## What Is This

-- use for organize code in server side
+- Use for organize code in server side
+- Use `module.exports` to export object
-- if you want to use CommonJS module，need tools, like [browserify](npm-browserify.md)
+- If you want to use CommonJS module，need tools, like [browserify](npm-browserify.md)
-- use module.exports to export object

-> module's main purpose is to host class definition

-## always singleton
+## Always Singleton

 - no matter how many times you use `require` to load a module, the module is always a singleton